 Pergolas are great for yards with partial shade and avid gardeners.

 Add ambiance with string lights, new patio furniture and potted plants.
-The posts and slats on a pergola are the perfect trellis for creeping roses and trailing vines, making pergolas a great choice for plant lovers.
+The posts and slats on a pergola are the perfect trellis for creeping roses and trailing vines, making it a great choice for plant lovers.
 Train the plants around the posts to add a secret garden feel to your outdoor living space.

 Pergolas are available in wood, vinyl or aluminum.
 A wood pergola is great for adding a natural look, and a premium cedar pergola can last for years with regular sealing since it’s naturally resistant to mold and insects.
 Vinyl pergolas, which can mimic the look of wood, are maintenance-free but lack that natural feel.
 Aluminum is also low maintenance, but the metal can get hot in the sun.
 There are pros and cons to each option, so think about your lifestyle and commitment level before deciding.